brightness10/summaries/domain_driven_design/domain_driven_design.md

 ### Data Management
 The data structure is as such:
+- **Value Objects**:
+    - Are not unique - like a 10 dollars bill, you don’t care about a specific 10 dollars bill, all you care about is that it is a 10 dollars bill.
+    - Auto Validating upon creation.
+    - Immutable.
+    - Implements comparison logic.
+    - Strong equality - if all properties are equal then the two value object are equal.
+    - Sometimes implements further BL.
+    - Typed with a non primitive, this enables other classes to be declarative regarding what should their properties contain.
+- **Entities**:
+    - Represents a real world object, for example a person.
+    - Are unique and have IDs, The ID is used for comparison - if two persons share the exact same personal details (name, address, etc.) that doesn't mean they are equal, on the contrary, user A4$e08 = user A4$e08 even if for some reason the personal details do not match.
+Other object should always reference the entity using its ID and shouldn't hold any other data on the entity but its ID.
+    - Consists of value objects, generally it is better to avoid primitive typing.
+    - Should be the first place that we think of to put BL.
+    - Usually persisted as a row in DB.
+    - A typical entity life cycle is created -> persisted -> n * (retrieved -> modified -> persisted) -> deleted.
+    - Typically mutable and are modified in response to some BL.
 - **Aggregate**:
     - A collection of entities which is encapsulated in its own boundary.
+    - Is responsible for preventing business rules in the aggregate scope from being violated. for example it is a `message` aggregate responsibility to prevent a message from being liked after it was soft deleted.
     - Always has a root entity that has a “part of” relationship with the sub entities, meaning that if the root entity is deleted the sub entities are destroyed.
     - The aggregate is always changed by the root entity and never from outside of the aggregate boundary.
-- **Entities**:
-    - Are unique and have IDs, for example - each person is unique even if they share the exact same personal details.
-    - Consists of value objects, represents a real world object.
-    - Usually persisted as a row in DB.
-    - Typically mutable.
-    - Usually implements some BL.
-- **Value Objects**:
-    - Are not unique - like a 10 dollars bill, you don’t care about a specific 10 dollars bill, all you care about is that it is a 10 dollars bill.
-    - Immutable.
-    - Rich Domain Logic.
-    - Auto Validating.
-    - Strong equality - can be compared.
-    - Typed with a non primitive.

 * Factories - create aggregates.